reslp/reproducibility-workshop/day-1/exercise-4-git.rst

    Find the secret message hidden in the repository.
 You can use what you have learned so far to discover it.
 Additionally, the command ``git branch -a`` or ``git branch -r`` could help.
 In cloned repositories, branches are often listed as origin/<branchname>.
 Depending on how you have already interacted with your local copy of your repository you need to use the full branchname origin/<branchname> or you just need the name after the forward slash ``/`` character.

-Transfering local changes to an online repository
+Transferring local changes to an online repository
 =================================================

 If you have made local changes to a repository, at some point you will want to include these changes in the online version of it.
 This is called pushing and the corresponding command is :bash:`git push`.